Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Getting to the Nakasendo is relatively easy, thanks to Japan’s convenient public transportation network.

 The best vantage points for our Nakasendo itineraries are Nakatsugawa [Google Maps location] in Gifu Prefecture and Kiso-Fukushima [Google Maps location] in Nagano Prefecture.
-Both towns are located on the train line between Nagoya and Matsumoto: Chuo local trains stop at all stations along the way, while Shinano Limited Express trains only stop at Nakatsugawa, Nagiso, Agematsu and Kiso-Fukushima.
-Check out the JR train schedule as it relates to the Nakasendo.
+Both towns are located on the train line between Nagoya and Matsumoto: Chuo local trains stop at all stations, while Shinano Limited Express trains only stop at Nakatsugawa, Nagiso, Agematsu and Kiso-Fukushima.
+Check out the JR train schedule for the Nakasendo.

 Nakatsugawa will also be a stop on the future Chūō Shinkansen Maglev train line between Tokyo and Nagoya, making the Nakasendo even more accessible when it opens.